Diphasiastrum complanatum

 What traditional systems uses this plant?

-This plant, Diphasiastrum complanatum, is traditionally utilized by indigenous communities in the Atlantic Forest of Brazil as a medicinal herb for treating various ailments.
+This plant, Diphasiastrum complanatum, is traditionally used by indigenous communities in South America as a medicinal remedy to treat various ailments such as respiratory issues and skin infections.

 Evidence Level: ★☆☆☆☆